hpe-storage/scod/docs/partners/vmware/index.md

 When considering to use block storage within Kubernetes clusters running on VMware, customers need to evaluate which data protocol (FC or iSCSI) is primarily used within their virtualized enviroment.
 This will help best determine which CSI Driver can be deployed within your Kubernetes clusters.

 !!!
 Important
-    Due to limitations when exposing physical hardware (i.e. Fibre Channel Host Bus Adapters) to virtualized guest OSs and if iSCSI is not an available, HPE recommends the use of the VMware vSphere CSI Driver to deliver block-based persistent storage to Kubernetes clusters within VMware environments using the Fibre Channel protocol.
+    Due to limitations when exposing physical hardware (i.e. Fibre Channel Host Bus Adapters) to virtualized guest OSs and if iSCSI is not an available, HPE recommends the use of the VMware vSphere CSI Driver to deliver block-based persistent storage from HPE Primera, Nimble Storage or HPE 3PAR arrays to Kubernetes clusters within VMware environments for customers who are using the Fibre Channel protocol.
     <br><br>
     The HPE CSI Driver for Kubernetes does not support N_Port ID Virtualization (NPIV).